remytuyeras/remytuyeras/README.md

 I am currently focused full-time on the development of **PyACES**, a fully homomorphic encryption (FHE) scheme.
 In the future, I plan to use this scheme for implementing **secure machine learning models**, particularly in **natural language processing (NLP)**.

 Alongside this, I am developing **Intuitionistic Language Models (ILM)**, a toolkit for language models based on **hierarchical tokenization**.
 ILM offers a structured alternative to standard tokenization by organizing tokens into multiple levels.
-The current focus is on the tokenizer, with future releases expanding into tools for training, evaluating, and deploying structured language models.

-As the project evolves, I plan to join **GitHub Sponsors** to allow those who find value in this work to support its continued development.
-If you’re interested in **advancing research in homomorphic encryption, structured language models, or privacy-preserving machine learning**, your future support, whether through sponsorships, contributions, or discussions, would be greatly appreciated! :rocket:
+As these projects evolve, I plan to join **GitHub Sponsors** to allow those who find value in this work to support its continued development.
+If you're interested in **advancing research in homomorphic encryption, structured language models, or privacy-preserving machine learning**, your future support, whether through sponsorships, contributions, or discussions, would be greatly appreciated! :rocket: